21 Places You MUST Visit In Vietnam

 14. Hai Van Pass

 The Hai Van Pass is a 20-kilometer strip of road that joins the city of Da Nang and Lang Co in Hue Province.
 At 500 meters above sea level, it’s the highest pass in the whole of Vietnam.
-The road was featured on the UK program, Top Gear, in their Vietnam Special in 2008, in which it was called one of the best coastal roads in the world.
+The road was featured on the UK program, Top Gear in their Vietnam Special in 2008, which was called one of the best coastal roads in the world.

 15. Da Lat

 Da Lat is a young city compared to other cities in the south of Vietnam.
 Still, it features many interesting landmarks - natural beauties such as lakes and waterfalls and some of its top attractions: Emperor Bao Dai’s Summer Palace and the Buddhist pagodas.

 You'll get the chance to spot a good number of well-preserved French villas and chalets in the French Quarter located not far from the city center.
 Be sure to visit Xuan Huong Lake; from there, you can continue to visit many other sites in town on foot as they are close by.